sandy-tasks/Hotel-Booking-Demand-Analysis/README.md

     3. Are there specific months or seasons with significantly higher cancellation rates?
     4. How can the hotel optimize revenue strategies based on these findings?
 - **Data Validation:** Verified dataset integrity by checking for file corruption and confirming its CC0: Public Domain license for open use.
+## Process
+### Data Cleaning
+- **Duplicates:** Removed 31,994 duplicate rows, leaving 87,397 unique records for analysis.
+This step ensures that each booking entry is distinct and prevents skewed calculations in our metrics.